palantir/conjure/rfc/002-contract-for-conjure-generators.md

 ## Options

-**Allow arbitrary --key=value and --foo command line flags, for example:**
+**Allow arbitrary `--key=value` options and `--foo` flags, for example:**

 ```
 conjure-typescript --version="0.1.0" --goFastMode
 ```

 Ideally, conjure-generators should be zero-config CLIs - they should work out of the box so that users don't have to trawl through documentation in order to generate usable code.
 However, some limited configurability is sometimes necessary.
-For example, conjure-typescript produces a package.json file that must contain an author, license and version field (otherwise it would be very inconvenient to publish), but these clearly need to be chosen by the user.
+For example, conjure-typescript produces a package.json file that must contain author, license and version fields (otherwise it would be very inconvenient to publish), but these clearly need to be specified by the user.

-conjure-generators may expect command line options of the form `--<key>=<value>` where the key is a camelCase string.
+conjure-generators may expect command line options of the form `--<key>=<value>` where the key is a camelCase string that matches the regex `[a-z][a-zA-Z0-9]*`.
 Values may contain spaces.
-A single <key> should not appear more than once.
-Keys do not contain the '=' character.
-Unknown flags should fail.
+Generators should reject duplicate <key>.
+Unknown keys should be rejected.

 Flags such as `--foo` may also be passed to switch on some functionality, or `--foo=false` to switch it off.